makehackvoid/makehackvoid.com/membership.md

 MakeHackVoid depends on financial contributions from members to pay for the facilities it provides; and volunteer hours to keep the space maintained.
-Most of those contributions are though membership payments.
-Joining MakeHackVoid involves filling in a sign up form, agreeing to our community rules & guidelines.
+Joining MakeHackVoid involves filling in a sign up form and agreeing to our community rules & guidelines.
 For those who are able, we ask that you pay a monthly contribution to the running costs.
 Most people pay $30 a month using a scheduled payment through their online banking.
 There are also donation boxes in the space if regular payments are difficult for you.

 MakeHackVoid also recognises & highly values the non-fiscal contributions of